 I personally chose to do it that way.
 To wake up one day and decide to cast an unannounced dark shadow over my online presence.
 The idea took hold of me when I was on vacation in Mexico, and still was checking Instagram updates, toiling over captions, aching to find a well-received photo, all the while keeping my finger on the pulse of the summer’s latest celebrity dramas.

 I still take selfies when I’m having a good day or loving a new outfit.
 I still plan trips with my beau, weekends out with my friends.
-I wish my nieces and nephews and sisters and parents happy birthdays, I just do it more meticulously.
+I wish my nieces and nephews and sisters and parents happy birthdays, I just do it more personally.

 And in this practice, I learned the reason that social media does have a meaningful draw.
 It’s everything you want to say and everyone you want to say it to in one central place.